ezfs

 Part 3: Changing the formatting program

-The entries in your indirect block should simply be uint64_t stored block numbers.
-A 4KB indirect block should therefore contain 512 uint64_t entries.
+The contents of our indirect block should simply be a list of uint64_ts that each represent a block number (a 4KiB indirect block should therefore contain 512 entries, as each entry is 8 bytes large).
 Entries that are not in use should be zeroed.
 You should also use zero to denote entries that are not in use for your inodes.
 In other words, if either the direct or indirect block entry in the inode are not used, the respective entry should be zeroed.

 Create and format a new disk using your modified program.
 Use the reference EZFS kernel module provided to verify that the new files and directory were created correctly.
 You can use the stat command to see the size, inode number, and other properties.
 Note that the primary purpose of the reference EZFS kernel module is to provide a way to check that your formatting utility program operates correctly.
 It does not necessarily implement all of the functionality that you will provide in your own EZFS implementation.